Visual editor

 The system lists added filters next to the **Add filter** button on the Investigations page.
 Right-click on an added filter to **Edit** or **Remove** the filter.

-1. Click the Add field button in the Fields right-side panel on the Investigations page > Visual editor to open the Add field pop-up.
+1. Click the **Add column** button in the **Columns** right-side panel on the Investigations page > **Visual editor** to open the **Add Column** pop-up.

 2. In this example, you create two separate columns to display incoming traffic from the **Skype** and **Zoom** binaries.
 Therefore, you must repeat these steps for each binary:

-• Add condition(s) to restrict the metric value of Incoming traffic.
+* **Add condition**(s) for **Connection events**, by restricting the metric value of **Incoming traffic**.

-See the image below for a visual representation.
+See the image below for a visual representation of adding conditions to a column field metric.

 Summarize mode in the **Visual editor** allows you to aggregate and break down investigation metrics and properties into groups and time periods.